Kipngetich33/meal-tracker-app/readme.md

     Run 'gulp serve' to start the application.
 ## link to deployed app

-    To see the webpage click [here](http://burgler-crocodile-78854.netlify.com/)
+    To view the webpage click [here](http://burgler-crocodile-78854.netlify.com/)